A Bayesian design for dual-agent dose optimization with targeted therapies

 \item[ii)] Patient $2c_{1}$ receives the dose combination $(x_{2c_{1}}, y_{2c_{1}} = y_{2c_{1} - 2})$ where $x_{2c_{1}}$ represents the discrete dose level in $\mathcal{Q}$ that is closest to the $\alpha$-th percentile of $[\tilde{x}_{\mbox{ MTD}}~|~\tilde{{\boldsymbol \Psi}}_T,y = y_{2c_{1}-2}]$.

 \end{itemize}

 \item Keep enrolling cohorts of size $m_1$ until $c_1 = C_1$. \end{enumerate}

+\com{We refer the reader to Figure S1 in the supplementary material of \cite{jimenez2020bayesian} for a graphical representation of the dose-escalation algorithm in stage I.}

-Stage II will enroll a total of $N_2 = n_2 + C_2 \times m_2$ patients, where $m_2$ represents the cohort size and $n_2$ represents the initial fixed cohort of patients in which the probability of allocating a patient to a dose combination is the same along the space of safe dose combinations.
-Let $N = N_1 + N_2$ be the total number of patients that the entire study will enroll.
+Stage II will enroll a total of $N_2 = n_2 + C_2 \times m_2$ patients, where $m_2$ represents the cohort size and $n_2$ represents the initial fixed cohort of patients in which the probability of allocating a patient to a dose combination is the same along the space of safe dose combinations. \com{The rational for the initial cohort of patients $n_2$ is to increase the amount of efficacy data available in doses considered safe after stage I.} Let $N = N_1 + N_2$ be the total number of patients that the entire study will enroll.
 The algorithm in stage II proceeds as follows:

 \begin{enumerate}